 Augmented Reality (AR)

 Augmented Reality (AR) is the overlay of digital content on top of your current view of the real-world environment surrounding you.
-This can either be experienced through wearable “smart glasses,” or mobile devices such as smartphones and tablets.
-There are currently many companies actively developing AR wearables but the challenges of housing the necessary display resolution and processing power in a device that is comfortable, affordable, and something that users wouldn’t be embarrassed to wear in public are significant.
+This can be experienced through either wearable “smart glasses,” or mobile devices such as smartphones and tablets.
+There are currently many companies actively developing AR wearables, but the challenges of housing the necessary display resolution and processing power in a device that is comfortable, affordable, and something that users wouldn’t be embarrassed to wear in public are significant.
 The most pervasive AR applications, therefore, tend to be designed for handheld devices, as they bridge the gap while smart glasses technology catches up to where it needs to be in order to trigger widespread consumer adoption.

 That being said, when you are alone at home using headworn AR devices, no one is going to care what the device looks like – or even that you are in your pajamas.
-There are new devices arriving – Nreal Light for example – which are affordable, functional, and stylish.
+There are new devices arriving – Nreal Light for example – that are affordable, functional, and stylish.
 We would have seen a significant quantity of these devices coming to market in Q1/Q2 2020, but due to supply chain disruptions from factory shutdowns caused by the Covid-19 pandemic, we expect these products to be available in Q3/Q4 2020 instead.

 Mixed Reality (MR)

 Mixed Reality (MR) enables you to interact with and manipulate both physical and virtual items and environments, using next-generation sensing and imaging technologies.
 Mixed Reality allows you to see and immerse yourself in the world around you, even as you interact with a virtual environment using your own hands – all without ever removing your headset.
 It provides the ability to have one foot (or hand) in the real world, and the other in an imaginary place; breaking down basic concepts between real and imaginary, offering an experience that can change the way you communicate.